Pylons/pyramid/docs/api/request.rst

    .. attribute:: matched_route

-      If a :term:`route` has matched during this request, this attribute will be an obect representing the route matched by the URL pattern associated with the route.
+      If a :term:`route` has matched during this request, this attribute will be an object representing the route matched by the URL pattern associated with the route.
 If a route has not matched during this request, the value of this attribute will be ``None``.
 See :ref:`matched_route`.